 Let’s get to it.

-Investing Basics for Physicians With Little Time or Experience, Part II
+Investing Basics for Professionals With Little Time or Experience, Part II

 Hopefully, I’ve brought a little bit of clarity to the different types of accounts you might be investing in.
 Conversely, I may have overwhelmed you and thoroughly confused you.
 If that’s the case, take some time to review the accounts that you (and your spouse, if applicable) currently own or have access to, and revisit this two-part series when you’ve got all the information.